Click on any of the below programs to learn more. We hope to see you this fall at the Maritime Conservatory!

 The Adult Orchestra provides an opportunity for recreational musicians with variable playing experience and skill levels to make music together in a relaxed and enjoyable environment.
 Under the leadership of Susannë Brown, the members of the Adult Orchestra will meet weekly to play a range of approachable repertoire drawn from various genres and styles.
 Each term culminates in a final concert.
 Most importantly, the goal is always to have fun with your instrument!

 Faculty: Susannë Brown

 Faculty: Andre Pretzel

 You can also join our Suzuki group classes if you are interested in supplementing your private lessons upon approval of our Suzuki teaching faculty.
-The cost is $180 per term.

 The MCPA Brass ensemble provides a unique opportunity for all students to experience a traditional brass ensemble in a fun, inclusive, educational, and supportive environment.
 The ensemble is open for beginning to advanced students and will consist of weekly rehearsals, masterclasses, and public performances throughout the year covering a wide variety of traditional and contemporary music for brass ensemble.